edgedb/edgedb/docs/intro/quickstart/access.rst

 .. edb:split-section::

-  Now that we have our access token in a cookie, we can create a helper function to extract it and add it as a global to our client.
+  Now that you have your access token in a cookie, create a helper function to extract it and add it as a global to your client.

   .. code-block:: typescript-diff
     :caption: app/lib/gel.ts